Registered Nurse | Former Flight Attendant | Mother

-Having had just completed the training period, Zeynep had her first flight (as a Flight Attendant at SunExpress) scheduled for the next morning.
-That was the night she would meet her future soulmate Armagan from Istanbul, as a consequence of infinitely improbable coincidences.
+Having had just completed the training period, she had her first flight (as a Flight Attendant at SunExpress) scheduled for the next morning.
+That was the night she would meet her future soulmate from Istanbul, that is me, as a consequence of infinitely improbable coincidences.

-4 short Antalya years marked Armagan's and Zeynep's frequently restarting relationship.
+4 frantic Antalya years marked our frequently restarting relationship.
 Countless travels between Istanbul and Antalya, 3 New Year's Eve celebrations, a vacation in Poland, and of course, the redefinition of obsession...
-When Zeynep relocated to Istanbul to face the truth, the couple decided to separate for the nth time.
+When she relocated to Istanbul and faced the truth, we decided to separate for the nth time.

 Istanbul Act 2 Scene 1